Splitting algorithm and normed convergence for drawing the random fractal Loewner curves: Introduction

-In the last years, results on numerical schemes to approximate the $SLE_\kappa$ traces, along with mathematical proofs of their convergence, appeared in the body of literature on the topic.
-For example, V. Beffara used a Euler Scheme to produce approximations of the $SLE_\kappa$ hulls.
-For other methods of approximations of the SLE traces, we refer the reader to [3],[11],[18],[19].

-In this paper, we study two schemes to simulate the SLE trace and we provide theoretical bounds of their convergence.
-The first one is the Ninomiya-Victoir and the second one is obtained from the linear-interpolation of the Brownian driver.
-The Ninomiya-Victoir Splitting Scheme in the context of simulations of the SLE traces was first considered in [3].
-The Ninomiya-Victoir scheme is important when one is interested in the weak convergence of the approximations.
-For a step-size $h>0$, the Ninomiya-Victoir is known to achieve $O(h^2)$ weak convergence rate.
-To the best of our knowledge, the previous approximations of the SLE trace have not been shown to have such high order weak convergence.
-We believe that the Ninomiya-Victoir scheme is the first high order numerical method that is applied in the context of simulating SLE traces.
-Furthermore, it was shown in [3] that this method preserves the second moment of the backward Loewner dynamics.
-Following [3], examples code for this method can be found at github.com/james-m-foster/sle-simulation
+In this paper, we study two schemes to simulate the $SLE_\kappa$ trace and we provide theoretical bounds of their convergence.
+The first one is the Ninomiya--Victoir {splitting algorithm} and the second one is obtained from the linear-interpolation of the sample paths of the Brownian driving force. {The scheme of Ninomiya--Victoir splitting algorithm has been applied to many models in the study of stochastic differential equations \cite{Ableidinger}.
+This splitting-type algorithm is manifested because preserve important structural properties of the stochastic dynamics \cite{Buckwar}.
+First, it is hypoelliptic in every step \cite{Petersen} and it is geometrically ergodic \cite{Mattingly}.
+Moreover, it preserves oscillatory dynamics even at large time iteration steps \cite{Buckwar2}.} The {idea of using} Ninomiya--Victoir splitting {algorithm} in the context of simulating the $SLE_\kappa$ trace was first considered in \cite{Foster}, where the algorithm was performed on a compact time horizon and its error analysis was discussed. {Due to the analytically tractable vector fields of the Loewner equation, the Ninomiya-Victoir splitting algorithm is particularly well suited for $SLE_\kappa$ simulation \cite{Foster}.} This {numerical method} is important in the Numerical Analysis literature and is known to achieve a good weak convergence rate.
+We believe that the Ninomiya--Victoir {algorithm} is the first high order numerical method that is applied in the context of simulating $SLE_\kappa$ trace. {From the more practical perspective, we employ the adaptive step size, proposed in \cite{tomk}, to address the singularity at the origin of the Loewner dynamics.} Furthermore, it was shown in \cite{Foster} that this method preserves the second moment of the backward Loewner dynamics.
+In this work, we have shown that the scheme from the Ninomiya--Victoir algorithm converges to $SLE_\kappa$.
+Following \cite{Foster}, examples code for this method can be found at \cite{James}. {Applying the splitting algorithm to $SLE_\kappa$ is natural \cite{Foster} because such a method can be interpreted as the solution of an ODE/RDE governed by the same vector fields but driven by a piecewise linear path.
+A slightly different splitting-type method in the context of stochastic differential equations can also be found at \cite{Foster2}.}

-The paper is divided in several sections, the first one being the introduction.
-In the second section we introduce the Ninomiya-Victoir Splitting Scheme.
-In the third section we prove the strong convergence in probability of the Ninomiya-Victoir Splitting Scheme, and in the next section, we show the $L^p$ convergence of this scheme under a set of assumptions.
-In the last section, we discuss the linear-interpolation of the Brownian driver approximation scheme.

-\textbf{Acknowledgements} We would like to acknowledge Lukas Schoug from the University of Cambridge for his valuable comments and for reading preliminary versions of the manuscript.
-VM acknowledges the support of the NYU-ECNU Mathematical Institute at NYU Shanghai.